Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 56 of 365. **Brave and THOUGHTFUL!**
-- DAY: Wednesday, talked to Dia, Had a great time watching A & P, i am happy and thriving, i made dinner
+- DAY: Wednesday, talked to Dia, Had a great time watching A & P, i am happy and thriving,

 3hr work: Daily💚💚💚
 God is great💚💚💚💚💚💚